-Our Operating Partnership does not intend to make a Section 754 election.
-Accordingly, we believe the basis of the assets held by our Operating Partnership will not be adjusted upon a transfer of our shares.
-However, no complete assurance can be provided that the IRS will not successfully assert that the tax basis of the assets held by our Operating Partnership must be adjusted upon a purchase of our shares, which could result in holders of our shares being allocated differing amounts of income and gain from an actual or deemed sale of our Operating Partnership's assets, as discussed above in "-Taxation of Holders of Our Shares-Allocation of Profits and Losses."
+Our Operating Partnership did not make and does not intend to make a Section 754 election.
+As a result of our Section 754 election, each holder that purchases our shares will have an initial tax basis in our assets (i.e., OP Units) that reflects such holder's purchase price.
+Because our Operating Partnership did not make and will not make a Section 754 election, we believe that our Operating Partnership will not be required to make corresponding tax basis adjustments with respect to its assets.
+However, no complete assurance can be provided that the IRS will not successfully assert that the tax basis of the assets held by our Operating Partnership must be adjusted upon a purchase of our shares, which could result in holders of our shares being allocated differing amounts of income and gain from an actual or deemed sale of our Operating Partnership's assets, as discussed above in "-Taxation of Holders of Our Shares -Allocation of Profits and Losses."